michaeldyrynda/founder-style/source/production.md

 fi
 ```

-## Laravel Horizon <a href="#laravel-horizon" name="laravel-horizon" class="text-grey">#</a>
+## Laravel Horizon <a class="text-grey" name="laravel-horizon" href="#laravel-horizon">#</a>

-All Forge-managed servers ship with Redis running by default, so it makes sense to use Redis for caching, sessions, and queues.
-Using Horizon, you will also get a dashboard, which you can use to monitor and retry your application jobs with ease.
+All Forge-managed servers ship with Redis running by default.
+Using Horizon to manage your queues, you will also get a dashboard, which you can use to monitor and retry your application jobs with ease.

 The default configuration for Horizon - found in `config/horizon.php` - should be suitable in most instances.
 Consult the Horizon [documentation](https://laravel.com/docs/5.5/horizon) should changes be necessary.

 In a default Horizon installation, the dashboard will be unavailable in production.
-Founder modifies this behaviour, which allows any authenticated user access to the dashboard.
-This should be reviewed on a per-application basis.
-This can be reviewed in `app/Providers/AppServiceProvider.php`.
+Founder modifies this behaviour to allow any authenticated user access to the dashboard.
+This should be reviewed on a per-application basis in the [`app/Providers/AppServiceProvider.php` file](https://github.com/michaeldyrynda/founder/blob/master/app/Providers/AppServiceProvider.php).

-Once your application has been installed, be sure to set up the daemon which ensures the service is running.
+Once your application has been installed, be sure to set up the daemon which keeps the Horizon service is running.

 Go to your server in Forge and click on *Daemons*.

 <img src="/images/horizon-config.png" class="mx-auto" alt="Horizon daemon config">